flosSoftware/tinnitus_therapy/README.md

 - Run the script tnmt.py
 - Select BlackHole as the input device and your soundcard as the output device
 - Listen to the music!

+## What if I don't hear tinnitus?

+- Good news: this program seems to work well as an audio enhancer too!
+Try it on your favourite music and hear the difference.
+In this case you might want to disable the notch filtering via the related checkbox in the GUI.